tobyndax/wheremypeepsat/README.md

 Run the script `python ExtractWav.py myInputFile.mp4` which will download ffmpeg then convert the file, placing it next to the input file.

+It's also possible to run the tool with a directory as an input.
+It will then attempt to convert each file in the directory. `python ExtractWav.py testData\`

 ##### Option 2:

 Download and install ffmpeg.
 You can download the latest version of ffmpeg from